For Enterprise Risk & Compliance, GCs & Managing Partners

 - 🟧 Supervised Override – only allowed if a named decision-maker accepts responsibility.

-For every governed attempt, it writes a sealed artifact under your control with:
+For every governed attempt, it records an integrity-verifiable decision artifact under your control with:

 - who, what, where, when